Washington / Grant County

 DMV Information

-Residents can access driver and vehicle services through the Washington State Department of Licensing, conveniently located in Olympia and reachable by phone or online.
-The DMV provides a full range of licensing and registration resources for new and current residents.
+Residents of Mae handle vehicle services through the Washington State Department of Licensing, conveniently located in Olympia.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Washington